-Explore ways to pay for your alcohol electronically and find the solution that best fits your business.
+Explore ways to pay for alcohol electronically and find the best solution for your business.

-As you begin to explore safer technology that can drive efficiency and improve your business profits, it’s vital to understand and compare the various options available for different facets of the business.
-For example, for alcohol invoice payments, there are several touch-free choices available, from escrow accounts to EFT payments – but only one brings true visibility and better control to the beverage alcohol category.
+As you explore safer technology that can drive efficiency and improve your business profits, it’s vital to understand and compare the various options available for different facets of the business.
+For example, for alcohol invoice payments, several touch-free choices are available, from escrow accounts to EFT payments – but only one brings true visibility and better control to the beverage alcohol category.

 Self-Initiated Payments